aucker/clox/doc/Global-Variables.md

 ultimately leaves the stack unchanged, though it of course uses the stack while it's doing its thing.
 This is important because when we get to control flow and looping, a program might execute a long series of statements.
 If each statement grew or shrank the stack, it might eventually overflow or underflow.

+## Variable Declarations

+Merely being able to *print* doesn't win your language any prizes at the programming language fair, so let's move on to something a little more ambitious and get variables going.
+There are three operations we need to support:

+* Declaring a new variable using a `var` statement
+* Accessing the value of a variable using an identifier expression
+* Storing a new value in an existing variable using an assignment expression.